Presidents' Conference Committee (Toronto streetcar): New purchases

-The first PCC acquisitions, classes A1 to A8, were for new PCCs, with each class representing a separate order to the manufacturer.
+The first PCC acquisitions, classes A-1 to A-8, were for new PCCs, with each class representing a separate order to the manufacturer.
 PCCs ordered new by the TTC were built in Montreal, Quebec by Canadian Car and Foundry under license from the St. Louis Car Company of St. Louis, Missouri.
 The car body shells and trucks were fabricated by St. Louis Car Company, and shipped to Canadian Car and Foundry, who then installed the components and completed the cars.

-Initially, the first 3 PCC classes were numbered PC1, PC2 and PC3.
-However, by 1944, they would be renamed to A1, A2 and A3.
+Initially, the first 3 PCC classes were numbered PC-1, PC-2 and PC-3.
+However, by 1944, they would be renamed to A-1, A-2 and A-3.

-The first order for PCCs (class PC1, later renamed as A1) was placed in March 1938 for 140 air-electric cars.
+The first order for PCCs (class PC-1, later renamed as A-1) was placed in March 1938 for 140 air-electric cars.
 At this time, this was the largest PCC order placed to date in North America, although it would be surpassed by a later order from Chicago.
 They replaced 27 wooden former TRC cars and 30 3-door class Q "Harvey" trailers.
 The new PCCs first went into service on 23 September 1938 along the St. Clair streetcar line (today's 512 St. Clair).

-In the fall of 1940, the TTC ordered 50 class PC2 (later A2) cars.
-The PC2 cars went into service on 24 September 1940 along the King streetcar line (today 504 King).
+In the fall of 1940, the TTC ordered 50 class PC-2 (later A-2) cars.
+The PC-2 cars went into service on 24 September 1940 along the King streetcar line (today 504 King).
 The TTC retired 30 more former TRC cars and another 30 Harvey trailers.

-By March 1942, the TTC received its third PCC order (class PC3, later A3) of 60 cars.
+By March 1942, the TTC received its third PCC order (class PC-3, later A-3) of 60 cars.
 This class had technological improvements over the first two classes such as super-resilient wheels.